ashtapor25/CPU_Scheduling_Simulator/README.md

 5. Preemptie Priority
 6. Round Robin

-Gantt charts are displayed 50 clocks per line. 'idl' in the chart signifies that the cpu is idle
+Gantt charts are displayed 50 clocks per line. 'idl' in the chart signifies that the cpu is idle.

 ## Sample Output
 ![Sample_Result](./img/sample_result.jpg)